andyfv/symbol-recognition/README.md

 The [text recognition scheme (_Real-Time Recognition of Handprinted Text_, 1966)](https://www.rand.org/pubs/research_memoranda/RM5016.html) was designed and implemented mainly by Garbriel F. Groner to permit an on-line computer user to print text naturally and have it recognized accurately.
 The original scheme was able to recognize a set of 53 symbols entered with the help of the RAND tablet with its pen as input device.
-Recognition of the symbols was done as analysis of the data in a time-sequence matter, with a series of test to identify a specific symbol:
+Recognition of the symbols was done as analysis of the data in a time-sequenced matter, with a series of test to identify a specific symbol:

 <br>

 #### 1) Getting Raw Data

-Originaly, pressing the pen against the tablet  surface activated the symbol recognition scheme by indicating the start of a stroke.
+Originally, pressing the pen against the tablet  surface activated the symbol recognition scheme by indicating the start of a stroke.
 As the pen was moved data-points were added to the stroke.
 And finally when the pen was lifted the recognition scheme was notified that the